 How often do I need an eye exam?

-The American Optometric Association recommends that adults have their eyes checked by an optometrist every 1-2 years.
+The Canadian Association of Optometrists recommends that adults have their eyes checked by an optometrist every 1-2 years.
 For high risk patients, patients who wear glasses or contact lenses, or those over the age of 65, annual eye exams are recommended.
 Certain conditions like diabetes may make it necessary to visit your optometrist more often.

 Does being diabetic make a person more likely to experience vision loss?